Subscribe to join thousands of other ecommerce experts

 - Gaining Google accreditation reinforces your store’s integrity in the digital ecosphere.

-Your product listing ads, or PLAs, stand out from the pack of other listings when your business is authorized to display a Google Trusted Store Badge in all your online advertising.
+Your product listing ads, or PLAs, stand out from the pack of other listings when your business is authorised to display a Google Trusted Store Badge in all your online advertising.
 Google has gained an incredible amount of trust within a short time, and for good or ill, Google Trusted Store is the gold standard of trust badges.

 Preparing Your Team to Meet Google’s Service Standards